Judicial review in the United States: Court decisions from 1788 to 1803

 Between the ratification of the Constitution in 1788 and the decision in Marbury v.
 Madison in 1803, judicial review was employed in both the federal and state courts.
 A detailed analysis has identified thirty-one state or federal cases during this time in which statutes were struck down as unconstitutional, and seven additional cases in which statutes were upheld but at least one judge concluded the statute was unconstitutional.
 The author of this analysis, Professor William Treanor, concluded: "The sheer number of these decisions not only belies the notion that the institution of judicial review was created by Chief Justice Marshall in Marbury, it also reflects widespread acceptance and application of the doctrine."
 Some scholars dispute the narrative that Marbury "created" judicial review, arguing rather that Marbury crystallized it.
 Judicial review in theory was already being practiced within the state courts.
 Decisions such as Commonwealth v.
 Caton and Bayard v.
-Singleton our prime examples of courts refusing the enforcement of legislation that violated their state constitutions.
+Singleton are prime examples of courts refusing the enforcement of legislation that violated their state constitutions.

 Several other cases involving judicial review issues reached the Supreme Court before the issue was definitively decided in Marbury in 1803.

 In Hayburn's Case, 2 U.S. (2 Dall.)
 408 (1792), federal circuit courts held an act of Congress unconstitutional for the first time.
 Three federal circuit courts found that Congress had violated the Constitution by passing an act requiring circuit court judges to decide pension applications, subject to the review of the Secretary of War.
 These circuit courts found that this was not a proper judicial function under Article III.
 These three decisions were appealed to the Supreme Court, but the appeals became moot when Congress repealed the statute while the appeals were pending.

 In an unreported Supreme Court decision in 1794, United States v.
 Yale Todd, the Supreme Court reversed a pension that was awarded under the same pension act that had been at issue in Hayburn's Case.
 The Court apparently decided that the act designating judges to decide pensions was not constitutional because this was not a proper judicial function.
 This apparently was the first Supreme Court case to find an act of Congress unconstitutional.
 However, there was not an official report of the case and it was not used as a precedent.